 Keep in mind, however, as the Balanced Scorecard approach emphasizes, financial numbers are not the only factor employed in driving a business.
 Numbers themselves do not mean everything.
 Consider our above example.
 If you have a great relationship with a bank and conduct most of you business there, it may not be worth moving a large money market account over one-tenth of one percent.
 (You may, however, want to mention to the account manager that a competitor is beating their rate.)
 If there is a more considerable difference that could lead to significantly missing an objective, then it calls for action.

 Key components of well-defined processes are objectives that are consistently measured and reviewed.
-All of the Bizmanualz Policies, Procedures & Forms product line use continually improving, well-defined process approach to managing business segments, including our soon to be released Finance Policies, Procedures & Forms Manual.
+All of the Bizmanualz Policies, Procedures & Forms product line use continually improving, well-defined process approach to managing business segments, including our Finance Policies, Procedures & Forms Manual.

 Having control of your business or department means having control of the processes that makes your business run on a daily and weekly basis.
 This includes a clear picture of what you are trying to accomplish and how well you are doing.
 Are you in control?